JamieBort/Data-Logging-App/Progress.md

 > List the features I want to have.
 Organized by type: (insulin/pump/cartridge/etc., dexcom/sensor/transmitter/etc., exercise, etc. ).
 Then by description of what needs to be recorded, then by questions that need to be asked when recording this information.

+Done with this:

+> Clean up each file.

+> Remove superfluous lines of code, comments, etc.

+> Remove commented out code, superfluous console.log()'s, and the like.
+Add helpful comments.

+> Use `React_Native_cleanup` as a branch name.

 ##### React_Native_attempt03

 STATUS